bitfocus/companion-module-studiocoast-vmix/README.md

 # HTTP API
 This module now supports Companions HTTP API, providing endpoints that can be used by 3rd party applications, and as a Data Source in vMix itself.
-Information on the API endpoints is available in [docs/HTTP_API.md](./docs/HTTP_API.md)
+Information on the API endpoints is available in [docs/http_api.md](./docs/http_api.md)

 # Recent Patches
 **v4.0.0**
-- Variables:
 - Changes to Variable generation based on config options allowing granular control over what variables are generated, resulting in significant performance benefits by only generating the variables a user plans to use
+- Added Variable list doc [docs/variables.md](./docs/variables.md)
 - Added `preset` variable for the currently loaded preset
 - `input_X_remaining_mm:ss` renamed to `input_X_remaining_mm.ss`
 - `input_X_remaining_mm:ss.ms` renamed to `input_X_remaining_mm.ss.ms`

 **v3.9.6**
 - Fixed an issue with the upgrade script migrating existing `Overlay - Functions` actions to support the new parameters in vMix 28